vikramsm/imported-malaria-monitor/README.md

 ### Sprint 2 Sprint Review
 The development team, the product owner, and our stakeholder Marcia had a zoom conference and demonstrated the product.
-We received and noted our stakeholder's feedback and will take into consideration in the next sprint.
+We received and noted our stakeholder's feedback and revised our product backlog.
 The following is the feedback from our stakeholder:

 - Add year + month